-equal protection noun
+Definition of equal protection

 : a guarantee under the 14th Amendment to the United States Constitution that a state must treat an individual or class of individuals the same as it treats other individuals or classes in like circumstances

-First Known Use of EQUAL PROTECTION
+First Known Use of equal protection

-Seen & Heard
+Seen and Heard

 What made you want to look up equal protection?
 Please tell us where you read or heard it (including the quote, if possible).